Viscometer: Falling-sphere viscometers

 Note that Stokes flow is assumed, so the Reynolds number must be small.

 A limiting factor on the validity of this result is the roughness of the sphere being used.

 A modification of the straight falling-sphere viscometer is a rolling-ball viscometer, which times a ball rolling down a slope whilst immersed in the test fluid.
 This can be further improved by using a patented V plate, which increases the number of rotations to distance traveled, allowing smaller, more portable devices.
 The controlled rolling motion of the ball avoids turbulences in the fluid, which would otherwise occur with a falling ball.
 This type of device is also suitable for ship board use.

-Falling-ball viscometer

-In 1932, Fritz Höppler was granted a patent for the falling-ball viscometer, named after him – the worldwide first viscometer to determine the dynamic viscosity.
-More other world-firsts viscometers developed by Fritz Höppler in Medingen (Germany) are the ball pressure types consistometer and rheoviscometer, see = ball pressure viscometer.

 Falling-piston viscometer

 Also known as the Norcross viscometer after its inventor, Austin Norcross.
 The principle of viscosity measurement in this rugged and sensitive industrial device is based on a piston and cylinder assembly.
 The piston is periodically raised by an air lifting mechanism, drawing the material being measured down through the clearance (gap) between the piston and the wall of the cylinder into the space formed below the piston as it is raised.
 The assembly is then typically held up for a few seconds, then allowed to fall by gravity, expelling the sample out through the same path that it entered, creating a shearing effect on the measured liquid, which makes this viscometer particularly sensitive and good for measuring certain thixotropic liquids.
 The time of fall is a measure of viscosity, with the clearance between the piston and inside of the cylinder forming the measuring orifice.
 The viscosity controller measures the time of fall (time-of-fall seconds being the measure of viscosity) and displays the resulting viscosity value.
 The controller can calibrate the time-of-fall value to cup seconds (known as efflux cup), Saybolt universal second (SUS) or centipoise.

 Industrial use is popular due to simplicity, repeatability, low maintenance and longevity.
 This type of measurement is not affected by flow rate or external vibrations.
 The principle of operation can be adapted for many different conditions, making it ideal for process control environments.